alire-project/alire/doc/catalog-format-spec.md

    TAG = ""
    ```

- - `gpr-set-externals`: optional table, giving a mapping from the name of
+ - `gpr-set-externals`: optional dynamic table, giving a mapping from the name
-   external variables to the values to use by default when building the
+   of external variables to the values to use by default when building the
    project.
 Expressions are accepted before the mapping.
 For instance:

    ```toml